Who are we and what do we do?

 In the committee work, national research ethics guidelines are a basic tool.
 The guidelines define the committees' scope and are explicitly used in justifying the assessments made.
 NEM and REK's work is based on the Helsinki Declaration, in addition to the Health Research Act.
 NEM has also developed area-specific guidelines and guides.
 NESH and NENT have developed subject-specific research ethics guidelines and additional area-specific guidelines and guides.

-The Norwegian National Research Ethics Committees is a governmental administrative body and has an obligation to comply with the Administration Act.
+National Research Ethics Committees (NREC) is a governmental administrative body and has an obligation to comply with the Administration Act.
 This applies primarily to the handling of individual cases leading to administrative decisions.
 Even in counseling or statements in individual cases, general administrative law rules for case processing must be followed, among other things, a case must be well-informed and prepared, and parties must be given the opportunity to comment in the cases where they are entitled to.